georchestra/georchestra/mapfishapp/README.md

 This mode is useful for **demo** or **development** purposes.

-The *first* time, you need to previously compile mapfishapp and all its dependencies.
+The *first* time only, you have to compile mapfishapp and it's dependencies.
 From the project root:

     $ ./mvn -Dmaven.test.skip=true -Ptemplate -P-all,mapfishapp install